The general settings define the logging parameters of your capture session along with managing accounts.

 The interface of the Cinegy Capture "Main" tab consists of several panels:

-"Engine Service selection" panel lists all the added Capture Services as well as allows selecting the configured Capture Services.
+"Engine Service selection" panel lists all the added Capture Services as well as selecting the configured Capture Services.

 Service Information and Engine Information panels list the parameters defined via Common Engine settings and Capture Engine General settings.

 The Engine previews are available on the corresponding "Engine previews" panel.
 The tick next to the preview name indicates that it is enabled.
-The data of the corresponding Engine preview can be copied to the clipboard to be then defined as the input name for another Cinegy application installed on the same machine (e.g Shared RAM); or for playback by multimedia player (e.g RTP signal path).
+The data of the corresponding Engine preview can be copied to the clipboard to then be defined as the input name for another Cinegy application installed on the same machine (e.g Shared RAM); or for playback by multimedia player (e.g RTP signal path).

 The preview window shows the currently selected preview.